donalthurley/articles/proposal.md

 Unfortunately because of the critical mass and network effect that the Bitcoin network has already achieved in the market and because it is technically non trivial to change this core algorithm it is highly unlikely that the Bitcoin developers and Big IT and finance companies who have invested in Bitcoin would back this change without regulation.

-The second generation cryptocurrency Ethereum is currently switching to Proof of Stake which is proof that it is technically possible to make this move.
+The argument often is made that switching Bitcoin mining to Green sources would solve the problem but this is not a good argument.
+Green resources should be diverted to other more worthy causes like Data Centers and the expensive GPU and ASIC hardware involved in mining should also be diverted to more worthy uses.

 This article would propose that the EU and US regulators ban the Proof of Work approach and encourage the Bitcoin network to move to the better Proof of Stake algorithm.